DLR-TS/CoSiMa/README.md

 A prefix is needed for internal use to mark OSI Messages.
 There should be no reason to change the value.\
 The communication is established through the OSMPService.
 For each model an individual service is needed.

-## FMI
-The configuration for an FMU contains the path to the packed .fmu.\
-Parameters can be set and outputs of the fmu are mapped with their interface_name to the base_name.\
-Note: FMI-FMUs can not communicate directly with OSMP-FMUs.

 ### Input and Output
 The interface_name defines the name of a OSI message, which the FMU expects.\
 The base_name defines the name used by the base simulator (CARLA).\